raajrajnish/PYTHON_BOOK/Chapter 1 - Variables and Data Types.md

+## Chapter 1 - Variables and Data Types

 Variables and data types are fundamental concepts in Python that allow you to store and manipulate different types of values within a program.

 **1. Variables**: A variable is a named location in memory that holds a value.
 It allows you to store and refer to data during program execution.
 In Python, you can declare a variable by assigning a value to it using the assignment operator (=).